An imperfect measurement, a painfully low hurdle, a useful talking point —

 Though the film's chockablock with excellent actresses conversing with each other, this is another close call as the majority of their conversations, overtly or otherwise, revolve around the possibility of dating and marrying lead dude Nick.

-There is a lot going on in this film and very little of it is about dating and boys, though there is a fascination with the role of the oldest son.
+lot going on in this film and very little of it is about dating and boys, though there is a fascination with the role of the oldest son.
 Still, there are mother and daughter talks about death, a mom talking to a family friend about grief...
 So, this movie passes the test, though that'll be the furthest thing from your mind come the ending.
+10 'Ocean's 8'

 Surprise surprise — another all-lady heist movie, another pass of the Bechdel with flying colors.
 Lady Heist Movies: the perfect film subgenre?